 Ridge vents were typically placed at the “ridge” of the roof, which is the highest point.
 Now, most builders in our area have adjusted to placing ridge vent about 2’ down off the ridge, as shown in the picture below.

 These vents are designed to increase the airflow created by holes that penetrate the roof.
 The openings are then covered with a baffle to help deflect wind and rain.
 Ridge vents create a penetration into the roof and if are not installed properly homeowners can experience moisture issues, bowing of the vent and erosion of underlayment.
-Any time you are penetration the roof of the home you leave your roof open to the potential for leaks and moisture buildup.
+Any time you penetrate the roof of the home you leave your roof open to potential leaks and moisture buildup.

-Ridge vents are also not ideal when we experience heavy rain, and wind like in a hurricane.
-The wind driven rain can be forced into the vent then into the attic, or worst case ripped off leaving access to the roof cavity with the potential for your roof being lifted off the house.
+Ridge vents are also not ideal for the heavy rain and winds of a hurricane.
+The wind driven rain can be forced through the vent into the attic, or worst case ripped off leaving access to the roof cavity with the potential for your roof to be lifted off the house.

-With the possibilities that can arise using ridge vents, we feel the best mention for proper roof ventilation is with the use of vented soffits.
+With the problems that can arise using ridge vents, we feel the best method for proper roof ventilation is the use of vented soffits.

 Vented Soffits